jenish-0926/NEW-DBMS-SKILL/README.md

 ### 9. Conclusion

 The Customer Database Module provides a basic structure for managing customer information in an e-commerce system.
 The database can be expanded in future weeks by adding **Product, Order, Payment, Seller, and Review** modules.

+# Week 2- Product and Category Management System

+## About

+This is a simple **MySQL project** for managing products and categories.

+The project stores product details such as product name, price, and category.

+## Categories

+- Skincare
+- Makeup
+- Haircare
+- Fragrance

+## Database Tables

+### Category

+Stores category information.

+- `category_id` – Unique ID of the category
+- `category_name` – Name of the category

+### Product

+Stores product information.

+- `product_id` – Unique ID of the product
+- `product_name` – Name of the product
+- `price` – Price of the product
+- `category_id` – Connects the product to a category

+## SQL Operations

+The project includes:

+- Create database and tables
+- Insert category and product data
+- Display all products
+- Category-wise product count
+- Find highest-priced product in each category
+- Find categories with more than 5 products
+- Find average product price
+- CRUD operations

+## CRUD Operations

+- **Create** – Add a new product
+- **Read** – View product details
+- **Update** – Change product information
+- **Delete** – Remove a product

+## Technologies Used

+- MySQL
+- SQL